cesbo/help/src/content/docs/en/astra/settings/users.md

 ## User List

-In the Astra web interface, you can access the users list by navigating to Settings->Users
+In the Astra web interface, you can access the users list by navigating to Settings → Users

 ![Users List](https://cdn.cesbo.com/help/astra/admin-guide/settings/users/users.png)